-The Proposed Rule modifies the definition of "ownership interest" in two respects, both of which are intended to clarify that a debt relationship with a covered fund would typically not constitute an "ownership interest" in the fund.
+The Final Rule modifies the definition of "ownership interest" in two respects, both of which are intended to clarify that a creditor relationship with a covered fund would typically not constitute an "ownership interest" in the fund.

-First, the Proposed Rule provides a safe harbor from the "ownership interest" definition for senior loans or senior debt instruments that meet the following conditions:70
+First, the Final Rule provides a safe harbor from the "ownership interest" definition for senior loans or senior debt instruments that satisfy the following conditions:114

-- Holders of the interest do not have the right to receive a share of the income, gains or profits of the covered fund, but are entitled to receive only: (i) interest at a stated interest rate, as well as commitment fees or other fees, which are not determined by reference to the performance of the underlying assets of the covered fund; and (ii) fixed principal payments on or before a maturity date (which may include prepayment premiums intended solely to reflect, and compensate holders of the interest for, foregone income resulting from an early prepayment); - The entitlement to payments under the terms of the interest are absolute and could not be reduced based on losses arising from the underlying assets of the covered fund, such as allocation of losses, write-downs or charge-offs of the outstanding principal balance, or reductions in the amount of interest due and payable on the interest; and - The holders of the interest are not entitled to receive the underlying assets of the covered fund after all other interests have been redeemed or paid in full (excluding the rights of a creditor to exercise remedies upon the occurrence of an event of default or an acceleration event).71
+- holders of the interest do not have the right to receive a share of the income, gains or profits of the covered fund, but are entitled to receive only: (i) interest at a stated interest rate, as well as commitment fees or other fees, which are not determined by reference to the performance of the underlying assets of the covered fund; and, reflecting a minor modification to the Proposal, (ii) repayment of a fixed principal amount on or before a maturity date, in a contractually-determined manner (which may include prepayment premiums intended solely to reflect, and compensate holders of the interest for, foregone income resulting from an early prepayment).
+The Preamble indicates that this modification "will provide additional clarity that the safe harbor is available to senior loan and senior debt interests where contractual principal payments vary over the life of a senior loan or senior debt interest for reasons such as amortization and acceleration provided that the total amount of principal required to be repaid over the life of the instrument does not change." - the entitlement to payments under the terms of the interest are absolute and could not be reduced based on losses arising from the underlying assets of the covered fund, such as allocation of losses, write-downs or charge-offs of the outstanding principal balance, or reductions in the amount of interest due and payable on the interest.117 - the holders of the interest are not entitled to receive the underlying assets of the covered fund after all other interests have been redeemed or paid in full (excluding the rights of a creditor to exercise remedies upon the occurrence of an event of default or an acceleration event).